lh3/biofast/bedcov/README.md

 |[bedcov\_go1.go](bedcov_go1.go)               |Go        |                               | 34.0|  318.9 | 21.8|  47.3 |
 |[bedcov\_js1\_cgr.js](bedcov_js1_cgr.jl)      |Javascript|                               | 76.4| 2219.9 | 80.0| 316.8 |
 |[bedcov\_lua1\_cgr.lua](bedcov_lua1_cgr.lua)  |LuaJIT    |                               |174.1| 2668.0 |218.9| 364.6 |

+* Crystal, Nim and Julia use a long contiguous memory block for loaded intervals on each chromosome.
+Javascript and LuaJIT instead use a list of separate objects.

+* Bounds check is completely disabled for Nim and partially disabled for Crystal.
+Bounds check might be partially disabled in Julia, too.
+Not sure.

+* For "g2r", sorting takes significant time.
+C uses a radix sort.
+Other languages rely on their standard libraries.